vishnu-matta-nyu/CSCareerPredictionModel/README.md

     return predicted_job_role
 ```

-This method takes a new resume as input, preprocesses it in the same way as the training data, and returns a predicted job role.
+This function takes a new resume as input, preprocesses it in the same way as the training data, and returns a predicted job role.

 ## Results Analysis